GoogleCloudPlatform/wombat-dressing-room/README.md

 This service is deployed in 2 distinct App Engine accounts; an external account for registry access, and a protected internal account for authentication.

-_TODO: flesh this section out with documentation on how a non Googler can create a protected proxy for their registry._

 # Setup

 To run a copy of this service yourself.